 Advanced Placement and Dual Credit

 Not all students may be considered for advanced placement or dual credit coursework, but if you really want to prove someone wrong, this is the perfect arena to do it in.
 Students must take placement exams to be considered for these prestigious and rigorous classes.
-If you are beginning high school, talk with your parents and your guidance counselor regarding the best way to study, prepare, and what to take to be considered for this type of coursework, and make sure you study for the entrance exams.
+If you are beginning high school, talk to your parents and your guidance counselor.
+Discuss the best ways to study, prepare, and what to take to be considered for this type of coursework.
+Additionally, make sure you study for the entrance exams.

 The higher your score and the better your overall GPA, the more likely it is that you’ll be enrolled for these types of courses.
 Once enrolled, the work is only just beginning.
 Make sure you stay in these courses and do well in them.